 All any truck needs is an eight, four-by-four gait, and work that won’t wait.
 Otherwise, it’s just a big ugly car.

 Yes, the factory will let owners order something bigger… a little eight.
-But the real trucks begin at F250 (emphasis on the two) or sport bow-ties and ram horns.
+But all the real trucks begin at F250 (emphasis on the two) or sport bow-ties and ram horns.

 All engines are innately eights.
 Sixes, fours (and effeminate fives) are factory neutered to appease some princely decree.
 But fuel efficiency is not a dealer option – an abused six is still less economical than any responsibly driven eight.